LakshmanMg/python-data-analysis/README.md

 # python-data-analysis
-This repository will be for data analysis projects and learnings.
+This repository is for data analysis projects and learnings.